DiogoRibeiro7/nosql-databases-labs/labs/lab03_queries/README.md

 2. Stress-test the system by dropping/rebuilding critical indexes, then document the impact in `diagnostics.md`.
 3. Create `data_quality.js` to flag data anomalies and persist suspect documents for review.

 These exercises mirror real incident-response workflows.
-Keep your findings in `labs/lab03_queries/diagnostics.md` so graders can see your reasoning even if you only complete part of the bonus.
+Keep your findings in `labs/lab03_queries/diagnostics.md` so you can track your reasoning (and show classmates) even if you only complete part of the bonus.

 ---